willdot/GoLangIntro/README.md

 # GoLangIntro
-Working through the basics of Go

-Using a Pluralsight course by Nigel Poulton called 'Go Fundamentals'.
+Working through the basics of Go using a Pluralsight course by Nigel Poulton called 'Go Fundamentals'.